 - Council will reduce its post-flood repair bills for roads, bridges and other infrastructure, which was around $180 million after the 2012 flood.

-- This project will support around 25 jobs over 260 days in earthworks and transport, concreting, roadworks, drainage, fencing and supervision, and all positions will be filled by local workers.
+- This project will support around 25 jobs over 260 days in earthworks and transport, concreting, roadworks, drainage, fencing and supervision with the focus being on using local workers to complete the project.